dblueai/giteapy/docs/AdminApi.md

 # **admin_create_repo**
 > Repository admin_create_repo(username, repository)

-Create a repository on behalf a user
+Create a repository on behalf of a user

 ### Example
 ```python